icemobilelab/loyalty-amqp-lib/README.md

 ## Event flows _RabbitMQ_

-### Consume, listen on a queue
+### Consume, listen to a queue
-— When you listen on a queue, a `message` event is emitted when a message comes in.
-If listening on a queue succeeds, a `listen` event is emitted, if it fails, an `error` event is emitted.
+— Once you listen to a queue, a `message` event will be emitted when a message comes in.
+If listening to a queue succeeds, a `listen` event will be emitted.
+If listening fails, an `error` event will be emitted.

 ### Publish a message
-— When a message fails to be published an `error` event is emitted
+— When a message fails to be published an `error` event will be emitted

 ### Close a connection
 — When we close a _ _ _, the connection and channel are closed.
-When all of this is done, a `close` event is emitted.
+When all of this is done, a `close` event will be emitted.

 ### When a channel closes
-When a close event is emitted on a channel, and it has an error, we will emit a `disconnect` event on the base class, recreate the channel, and emit a `reconnect` event.
+When a close event has been emitted on a channel, and the close event has an error, the base class will emit a `disconnect` event, recreate the channel, and then emit a `reconnect` event.

 ### List of events
 * base/`connect`